mohammadawwad/Minelexa/README.md

 ### How to use the Minecraft Alexa skills
+1. Enable APL through the Interface tab
-1. run the repl
+2. Run the repl
-2. use the wake command `i need help in minecraft` in the amazon developer console test tab
+3. Use the wake command `i need help in minecraft` in the amazon developer console test tab
-2. ask alexa to craft literly
+4. ask alexa to craft literly anything
+5. Have Fun!

 #### Sample Phrases
 1. how do i craft a/an {item}